gaia-platform/GaiaPlatform/data/internal/airport/seattle_only/Readme.md

-# Airport data - reduced dataset
+# Airport data - smaller Seattle dataset

-This data is cutdown to just Seattle airports.
+This data is cutdown to just Seattle-related airports, airlines, and routes.